App-vNext/Polly/docs/chaos/fault.md

 # Fault chaos strategy

 > [!IMPORTANT]
-> This documentation describes the an upcoming feature of Polly.
+> This documentation page describes an upcoming feature of Polly.

 ## About